Slovak Republic (1939–1945): Characteristics

-The Slovak Republic was an authoritarian regime where German pressure resulted in the adoption of many elements of Nazism.
-Some historians characterized Tiso's regime as clerical fascism.
-The government issued many antisemitic laws prohibiting the remaining (after loss of territory to Hungary) 89000 Slovak Jews from participation in public life and actively supported their deportation to concentration camps erected by Germany on occupied Polish territory by paying 500 Reichsmark for each deported Slovak Jew to Nazi death camps.
+The Slovak Republic was an authoritarian regime that adopted some elements of Nazism.
+Some historians characterize Tiso's regime as clerical fascism although the term is disputed, but others describe it as para-fascist or "not quite fascist".
+The government issued many antisemitic laws prohibiting the remaining (after loss of territory to Hungary) 89000 Slovak Jews from participation in public life and actively supported their deportation to concentration camps erected by Germany on occupied Polish territory by paying 500 Reichsmarks for each deported Slovak Jew to Nazi death camps.

 The only political parties permitted were the dominant Hlinka's Slovak People's Party and two smaller openly fascist parties, these being the Hungarian National Party which represented the Hungarian minority and the German Party which represented the German minority.
 However, those two parties formed part of a coalition with the Hlinka's Slovak People's Party; for all intents and purposes, Slovakia was a one-party state.

 The state advocated excluding women from the public sphere and politics.
 While promoting "natural" maternal duties of women, the regime aimed to restrict women's space to the privacy of family life.
 Slovakia's pro-natalist programs limited access to previously available birth-control methods and introduced harsher punishments for already criminalized abortions.